Baptism: Paedobaptist

 The belief and practice of a paedobaptist minister who leads a church with a mixed leadership and mixed membership.
-This is the first of four articles on the subject of Baptism as part of our All in the Family series.
+This is one of four articles on the subject of baptism as part of our All in the Family series.

 Downloads: